robert-baldwin/pg-rebac/README.md

 User-Object relations are described as [tuples](https://zanzibar.tech/#annotations/intro/no-user-user) in the format `<namespace>:<object_id>#<relationship>@<user_id>`.
 Here's an example of a Object-User relation:
 ```
-doc:1#owner@1
+doc:1#editor@1
 group:1#member@2
 ```

-This states that the user with id 1 is the owner of the document with id 1.
+This states that the user with id 1 is an editor of the document with id 1.
 The user with id 2 is a member of the group with id 1.

 Object-Object relations are described in the format `<namespace>:<object_id>#<relationship>@<namespace>:<object_id>#<relationship>`.
 For example, a member of group 1 is a viewer of the document with id 1 would be represented as:
 ```
 doc:1#viewer@group:1#member
 ```

-The result being that the user with id 1 is the owner of document 1 and the user with id 2 can view the document.
+The result being that the user with id 1 is an editor of document 1 and the user with id 2 can view the document.

 ## Representing Permission Checks as Graphs